-OAR (2012) OAR (2012) Recommendation Reference 5.2.4.
+OAR (2012) Reference OAR (2012) Recommendation 5.2.4.
 We recommend that the Registration Committee include specific written reasons in the Registration Committee meeting minutes and notice to the applicant.
 The written reasons should provide sufficient detail regarding the basis on which the requirements have not been met include the identification of any criteria that the applicant did not meet.
 We also recommend that additional documentation relating to the consideration of the file be maintained which includes evidence of the documents reviewed by the Registration Committee and the facts that were considered including any analysis or recommendations from CDO staff.
-CDO (2016) Reference Action Items Current Status 5.2.4.1. • Include specific written reasons in the Registration Committee meeting minutes which include the requirements that have not been met and the identification of any criteria that the applicant did not meet.
-Complete 5.2.4.2 Include specific written reasons in the notice to the applicant which include the requirements that have not been met and the identification of any criteria that the applicant did not meet.
-Complete 5.2.4.3. • Maintain documentation relating to the consideration of the file which includes evidence of the documents reviewed by the Registration Committee and the facts that were considered and any analysis or recommendations from CDO staff.
-Complete
+CDO (2016) Reference Action Items Current Status 5.2.4.1.
+Include specific written reasons in the Registration Committee meeting 3.2.4.1.
+Include specific written reasons in the Registration Committee meeting minutes which include the requirements that have not been met and the identification of any criteria that the applicant did not meet.
+Complete 5.2.4.2 minutes which include the requirements that have not been met and the Complete